 Mittermeier's work has been published in hundreds of prominent magazines, including National Geographic, TIME, McLean's, The Men's Journal and O. Along with her partner, Paul Nicklen, she was named one of National Geographic's Adventurers of the Year in 2018.
 In 2021, she was featured in Welcome to Earth on Disney+.

 “Images can help us understand the urgency many photographers feel to protect wild places.
 My work is about building a greater awareness of the responsibility of what it means to be human.
 It is about understanding that the history of every living thing that has ever existed on this planet also lives within us.
 It is about the ethical imperative—the urgent reminder that we are linked to all other species on this planet and that we have a duty to act as the keepers of our fellow life forms.”

-Cristina is honoured with many prestigious awards, including the Smithsonian Conservation Photographer of the Year Award, the Humanity Content Creator Award from HIPA and the Imaging Award for Photographers who Give Back.
+Mittermeier is honored with many notable awards, including the Smithsonian Conservation Photographer of the Year, the Humanity Content Creator Award from HIPA and the Imaging Award for Photographers Who Give Back.
 In 2021, she received the Seattle Aquarium's Sylvia Earle Medal and Travel + Leisure's Global Vision Award and was named one of the 100 Latinos Most Committed to Climate Action.
-Additionally, she is a World Photographic Academy member and the first female photographer to reach 1 million followers on Instagram.
+Additionally, she is a World Photographic Academy member and the first female photographer to reach 1M followers on Instagram.

-Cristina is a committed impact investor and an influential voice in bridging financial returns while creating a positive social and environmental impact.
+Mittermeier is a committed impact investor and an influential voice in bridging financial returns while creating a positive social and environmental impact.

 She has three adult children, John, Michael and Juliana, who are passionate about nature.
 She lives on Vancouver Island, in British Columbia, Canada.